Earless seal: External anatomy

 Adult phocids vary from 1.17 m in length and 45 kg in weight in the ringed seal to 5.8 m and 4000 kg in the southern elephant seal, which is the largest member of the order Carnivora.
 Phocids have fewer teeth than land-based members of the Carnivora, although they retain powerful canines.
 Some species lack molars altogether.
 The dental formula is:

 While otariids are known for speed and maneuverability, phocids are known for efficient, economical movement.
 This allows most phocids to forage far from land to exploit prey resources, while otariids are tied to rich upwelling zones close to breeding sites.
 Phocids swim by sideways movements of their bodies, using their hind flippers to fullest effect.
 Their fore flippers are used primarily for steering, while their hind flippers are bound to the pelvis in such a way that they cannot bring them under their bodies to walk on them.
 They are more streamlined than fur seals and sea lions, so they can swim more effectively over long distances.
 However, because they cannot turn their hind flippers downward, they are very clumsy on land, having to wriggle with their front flippers and abdominal muscles.

 Phocid respiratory and circulatory systems are adapted to allow diving to considerable depths, and they can spend a long time underwater between breaths.
 Air is forced from the lungs during a dive and into the upper respiratory passages, where gases cannot easily be absorbed into the bloodstream.
 This helps protect the seal from the bends.
 The middle ear is also lined with blood sinuses that inflate during diving, helping to maintain a constant pressure.

 Phocids are more specialized for aquatic life than otariids.
 They lack external ears and have sleek, streamlined bodies.
 Retractable nipples, internal testicles, and an internal penile sheath provide further streamlining.
 A smooth layer of blubber lies underneath the skin.
 Phocids are able to divert blood flow to this layer to help control their temperatures.

 Communication

-Unlike otariids, true seals do not communicate by 'barking'.
-Instead, they communicate by slapping the water and grunting.
+Unlike otariids, phocine seals do not communicate by "barking".
+Instead, they communicate by slapping the water and grunting, with a few species have been documented to clap at each other underwater.
+One study published in Animal Behaviour found that seals use rhythmic percussive signalling (clapping) in both "agonistic interactions" and display behavior.

+Conversely, monachine seals are well known to vocalize: elephant seals often vocalize on land, with the bulls being well known for roaring to establish dominance and identifying themselves.
+The Weddell and leopard seals are well known for their underwater singing.

+Movements

+With short front flippers and because their rear flipper is unable to rotate, true seals cannot walk when out of the water like sea lions.
+As a result, they bounce themselves forward in a motion called galumphing; the polar explorer Edward Wilson referred to the motion as lolloping.